Planning to spend 10 days in Greece? Are you looking for the perfect 10-day Greece itinerary?

 - Temple of Olympian Zeus: Also known as the Olympieion, the Temple of Olympian Zeus was completed by the Roman Emperor Hadrian in 131 CE after construction began in 174 BCE.

-- National Archaeological Museum: Renowned for being the largest archaeological museum in Greece, the National Archaeological Museum in Athens houses an enormous collection of objects and artifacts of gigantic historical, cultural, and artistic importance.
+- National Archaeological Museum: Renowned for being the most significant archaeological museum in Greece, the National Archaeological Museum in Athens houses an enormous collection of objects and artifacts of immense historical, cultural, and artistic importance.

 - Watch the sunset from Lycabettus Hill: Standing at 277 meters and towering above the city of Athens, Lycabettus Hill offers unbeatable and sweeping views.
 It is the perfect spot to watch the sunset from, as you can see for miles.